5.7TRIGGER

 5.7.1.2.4Firing Order of Triggers

 The keyword POSITION allows an optional execution order (firing order) to be specified for a series of triggers that have the same phase and event as their target.
 The default position is 0.
-If no positions are specified, or if several triggers have a single position number, the triggers will be executed in the alphabetical order of their names.
+If multiple triggers have the same position and phase, those triggers will be executed in an undefined order, while respecting the total order by position and phase.

 5.7.1.2.5Variable Declarations